-- The adjusted gross income amount you used to figure the deduction claimed on the return. - The amounts from lines 3 and 4 of the worksheet. - The NOL deduction for the NOL year entered at the top of the worksheet and for later years.
+- The adjusted gross income amount you used to figure the deduction claimed on the return. - The amounts from lines 3 through 5 of the worksheet. - The NOL deduction for the NOL year entered at the top of the worksheet and for later years.

-Line 10.
+Line 11.
 Treat your NOL deduction for the NOL year entered at the top of the worksheet and for later years as a positive amount.
 Add it to your adjusted gross income.
-Enter the result on line 10.
+Enter the result on line 11.

-Line 19.
-If you had a contributions carryover from 2003 to 2004 and your NOL deduction includes an amount from an NOL year before 2003, you may have to reduce your contributions carryover.
-This reduction is any adjustment you made to your 2003 charitable contributions deduction when figuring your NOL carryover to 2004.
-Use the reduced contributions carryover to figure the amount to enter on line 19.
+Line 20.
+If you had a contributions carryover from 2004 to 2005 and your NOL deduction includes an amount from an NOL year before 2004, you may have to reduce your contributions carryover.
+This reduction is any adjustment you made to your 2004 charitable contributions deduction when figuring your NOL carryover to 2005.
+Use the reduced contributions carryover to figure the amount to enter on line 20.

 Table 1.
-Worksheet for NOL Carryover From 2004 to 2005 (For an NOL Year Before 2004)
+Worksheet for NOL Carryover From 2005 to 2006 (For an NOL Year Before 2005)\

 For Use by Individuals, Estates, and Trusts (Keep for your records.)
-See the instructions under NOL Carryover From 2004 to 2005.
+See the instructions under NOL Carryover From 2005 to 2006.